Stock market today: Wall Street is mixed as stocks drift

 NEW YORK (AP) — Stocks are mixed on Wall Street Wednesday, and indexes are drifting between small gains and losses.

-General Mills fell to one of the market's largest drops after the maker of Cheerios and Haagen-Dazs reported weaker revenue for the latest quarter than analysts expected.
-It sank 5.2% despite reporting stronger profit than expected and giving a forecast for upcoming results that was close to Wall Street’s.
+General Mills fell to one of the market's larger drops after the maker of Cheerios and Haagen-Dazs reported weaker revenue for the latest quarter than analysts expected.
+It sank 4.7% despite reporting stronger profit than expected and giving a forecast for upcoming results that was close to Wall Street’s.

 Cruise operators were also steaming ahead, continuing a strong year built on hopes for strong demand for vacations.
-Carnival jumped 7.5% for the biggest gain in the S&P 500 and extended its gain for the year so far to 112%.
+Carnival jumped 8.6% for the biggest gain in the S&P 500 and has more than doubled so far this year.
+Norwegian Cruise Line Holdings gained 7%.

 Elsewhere in markets, trading was relatively quiet.
 Treasury yields moved only modestly and stock indexes abroad were mixed.